ArmDeveloperEcosystem/systemready-guides/Rockchip/rk3399/TB_RK3399proD/readme.md

 repo sync -j4 --no-clone-bundle
 ```

-## 3. Get the Toolchains
+# 3. Get the Toolchains
-If you dont have an aarch64-linux-gnu cross compiler already installed on your host machine, there are 2 ways of suppling the toolkits required to build the firmware and u-boot binaries.
+If you dont have an aarch64-linux-gnu cross compiler already installed on your host machine, there are 2 ways of suppling the toolkits required to build the firmware and U-Boot binaries.

 * Option 1: Package install the cross-compilers on the host machine OS.
 * Option 2: Use the toolchain installer thats provided by the makefile

-### Option 1: PREFERRED
+## Option 1: PREFERRED

 ```
 sudo apt-get install gcc-aarch64-linux-gnu arm-none-eabi-gcc